danielcovill/pingtrack/README.md

 Time in milliseconds for each ping to time out

 # Version Plans
-## 0.1
-Initial version that just starts setting up hosts in the database
 ## 0.2 (CURRENT)
 This version can ping hosts and store the data in a sqlite database
 ## 0.3
-This version should be able to produce a report of some kind from the generated data.
-Using command line arguments on launch you can specify if you want a report generated or to run the app.
+This version should be able to produce a report of some kind from the generated data upon completing a run.